Lobo, Batangas: Foreign rule

-According to Manuel Sastron's publication of Batangas y su Provincia, he described Lobo as "the most remarkably isolated municipality in Batangas".
-Lobo's road was so narrow that horses could only barely pass through it.
-Travelling by sea was also seen as dangerous for small boats due to big waves.
-He also said that the Lobo's population in the 19th century was only 6,700 people.
-He referenced the Lobo River as being large and being fed by four or five tributaries.
+According to Manuel Sastron's publication of Batangas y Su Provincia, he described Lobo as the most remarkably isolated municipality in Batangas as travel to Lobo was difficult due to the narrow road towards the town center and dangerous sea waves for small boats.
+He recorded that Lobo's population in the 19th century was only 6,700 people.
+He referenced the Lobo River as being large and being fed by four to five tributaries.
 Sastron said that Lobo was peaceful and crimes rarely occur.

 Before the end of the Spanish period, the Malabrigo Point Lighthouse was proposed to be made in barrio Malabrigo.
 It was one among the Spaniards built as part of the Plan General de Alumbrado de Maritimo de las Costas del Archipelago de Filipino which would make 55 lighthouses in the Philippines.